Skip to content

 Elevate Hennepin advisors can assist businesses in preparations for accessing capital, including understanding common roadblocks business face when applying for loans.

-“We wouldn’t be open without support from NextStage and the Elevate Hennepin Small Business Loans program,” she said.
+“We wouldn’t be open without support from NextStage and the Elevate Hennepin Small Business Loans program,” they said.
 “Seriously, I have told so many people about this program.
 To say that you all helped us is such an understatement.”

 The loan program is part of a Hennepin County strategy to address the capital needs of under resourced entrepreneurs and reduce disparities in the county’s small business ecosystem.